iveahugeship/dotfiles/README.md

 and [starship](https://github.com/starship/starship).
 They also will be installed automaticly after You create symlink.
 Note, that Starship installs in interactive mode so it may be required to answer some question while installation processing.

+### Fonts

+By default configuration uses patched JetBrainsMono Nerd font from [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) to use glyph and icons.